This article is written by Ananya Jha.

 - Whether the person is enabled to wield influence by way of patronage by virtue of holding the said office?

-- Whether the body holding the office exercises executive, legislative or judicial powers or confers powers of disbursement of funds, allotment of lands, issue of licences, etc, or gives powers of appointment, grant of scholarships etc?
+- Whether the body holding the office exercises executive, legislative or judicial powers or confers powers of disbursement of funds, allotment of lands, issue of licences, etc, or gives powers of appointment, the grant of scholarships etc?

-“If reply to any of the above criteria is in affirmative then the office in question will entail disqualification”.
+“If the reply to any of the above criteria is in affirmative then the office in question will entail disqualification”.